 Clicks were only recently introduced into total engagement as part of Facebook’s new Insights structure, which is why this method only works for your owned brand posts.

 I have to say that at first, I was confused by this and even a little frustrated.
-Only likes, comments or shares create a story, and at the end of the day, we’re all competing for the most free eyeballs on our content, right?
+Only likes, comments or shares create a story, and at the end of the day, the sun goes down and we’re all competing for the most free eyeballs on our content, right?
 But not every user is ready to like, comment, or share a post.
 Yet they are still engaging by watching your video or opening the photo.
 Your content is resonating with them.

 ProTip: A customer who runs one of the world’s largest online retail brands posted a photo meme that received 123 shares, 419 likes and 6 comments; a healthy level of engagement for her page post.
 She posted a link the next day with a photo as a thumbnail (which Facebook now enlarges) and received only 27 shares, and 2 comment threads.